aws-samples/aws-glue-samples/examples/join_and_relationalize.md

 It also shows you how to create tables from semi-structured data that can be loaded into relational databases like Redshift.

-The associated Python file in the examples folder is:
+The associated Python file in the examples folder is: [join_and_relationalize.py](join_and_relationalize.py)

-    join_and_relationalize.py
+A Scala version of the script corresponding to this example can be found in the file: [JoinAndRelationalize.scala](JoinAndRelationalize.scala)

 ### 1. Crawl our sample dataset

 The dataset we'll be using in this example was downloaded from the [EveryPolitician](http://everypolitician.org) website into our sample-dataset bucket in S3, at:

-    s3://awsglue-datasets/examples/us-legislators/all/
+    s3://awsglue-datasets/examples/us-legislators.

-It contains data in JSON format about United States legislators and the seats they have held in the the House of Representatives and the Senate, and has been modified somewhat for purposes of this tutorial.
+It contains data in JSON format about United States legislators and the seats they have held in the the House of Representatives and the Senate.

-In our example code, we are assuming that you have created an AWS S3 target bucket and folder, which we refer to as `s3://glue-sample-target/output-dir/`.
+For purposes of our example code, we are assuming that you have created an AWS S3 target bucket and folder, which we refer to here as `s3://glue-sample-target/output-dir/`.

 The first step is to crawl this data and put the results into a database called `legislators` in your Data Catalog, as described [here in the Developer Guide](http://docs.aws.amazon.com/glue/latest/dg/console-crawlers.html).